Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Our Proposal: -means via Nonnegative Low-rank SDP

 \section{Our Proposal: $K$-means via Nonnegative Low-rank SDP}

-The Burer--Monteiro (BM) is a nonconvex approach for solving a SDP problem when its solution is expected to be low rank~\citep{BurerMonteiro2003}.
-Standard SDP problem with only equality constraints on the psd matrix variable $Z\in\bS_{+}^{n}$ can be factorized as $Z=UU^{T}$ where $U$ is an $n\times r$ rectangular matrix with $r\ll n$.
+The \emph{non-negative low-rank} (NLR) factorization is a nonconvex approach for solving SDP when its solution is expected to be low rank~\citep{BurerMonteiro2003}.
+Standard SDP problem with only equality constraints on the psd matrix variable $Z\in\bS_{+}^{n}$ can be factorized as $Z=UU^{T}$ where $U$ is an $n\times r$ matrix with $r\ll n$.
 In our SDP relaxed $K$-means formulation~(\ref{eqn:euclidean_kmeans_SDP}), the true membership matrix $Z^{*}$ is a block diagonal matrix containing $K$ blocks, where each block has size $n_{k}\times n_{k}$ with all entries equal to $n_{k}^{-1}$ and $n_{k}=|G_{k}^{*}|$ is the size of the true cluster $G_{k}^{*}$.
 Thus we can exploit this low-rank structure and recast the SDP in~\eqref{eqn:euclidean_kmeans_SDP} as a nonconvex optimization problem over $U\in\R^{n\times r}$:

-where we replaced the constraint $UU^{T}\geq0$ with the stronger constraint $U\geq0$ that is easier to enforce as in the NMF setting~\citep{pmlr-v2-kulis07a}.
-Note that the BM reformulation~(\ref{eqn:euclidean_kmeans_BM}) can be viewed as a \emph{restriction} of the rank-constrained SDP formulation since $U\geq0$ implies $Z=UU^{T}\geq0$.
-Even though the BM method turns a convex SDP to a nonconvex problem, it leverages the low-rank structure to achieve substantial computational savings.
-In addition, the solution $\hat{U}$ has a natural statistical interpretation: rows of $\hat{U}$ can be interpreted as latent positions of $n$ data points when projected into $\mathbb{R}^{r}$, and thus can be used to conduct other downstream data analyses in reduced dimensions.
+where we replaced the constraint $UU^{T}\ge0$ with the stronger constraint $U\ge0$ that is easier to enforce~\citep{pmlr-v2-kulis07a} as in the NMF setting.
+Note that the NLR reformulation~(\ref{eqn:euclidean_kmeans_BM}) can be viewed as a \emph{restriction} of the rank-constrained SDP formulation since $U\ge0$ implies $Z=UU^{T}\ge0$.
+Even though the NLR method turns a convex SDP into a nonconvex problem, it leverages the low-rank structure to achieve substantial computational savings.
+In addition, the solution $\hat{U}$ to~\eqref{eqn:euclidean_kmeans_BM} has a natural statistical interpretation: rows of $\hat{U}$ can be interpreted as latent positions of $n$ data points when projected into $\mathbb{R}^{r}$, and thus can be used to conduct other downstream data analyses in reduced dimensions.
 Under this latent embedding perspective, formulation~(\ref{eqn:euclidean_kmeans_BM}) can be viewed as a \emph{constrained PCA} respecting the clustering structure through constraint $\|U\|_{F}^{2}=K$.